mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 𝚯⁽⁰⁾ = analysis.voltage.angle
 ```

-Here, we utilize a "flat start" approach in our method.
+Here, we use a "flat start" approach in our method.
 It is important to keep in mind that when dealing with initial conditions in this manner, the Newton-Raphson method may encounter difficulties.

 ---

 ##### Iterative Process
 To implement the Newton-Raphson method using the iterative approach based on the Taylor series expansion, JuliaGrid provides the [`mismatch!`](@ref mismatch!(::AcPowerFlow{<:NewtonRaphson})) and [`solve!`](@ref solve!(::AcPowerFlow{NewtonRaphson{T}}) where T) functions.
-These functions are utilized to carry out the Newton-Raphson method iteratively until a stopping criterion is reached, as demonstrated in the following code snippet:
+These functions carry out the Newton-Raphson method iteratively until a stopping criterion is reached, as demonstrated in the following code snippet:
 ```@example PowerFlowSolution
 for iteration = 0:20
     stopping = mismatch!(analysis)